-At the Taft Museum of Art, our art experiences promote critical thinking, creativity, and visual literacy skills.
+The Taft Museum of Art offers unique educational experiences that promote critical thinking, creativity, and visual literacy skills.
 We aim to foster the development of the four Cs of 21st-century learning: critical thinking, communication, collaboration, and creativity.

 Please note that the Taft historic house is temporarily inaccessible for school experiences.

 Art for All Outreach is a free program that provides a multi-touchpoint experience that ensures students at eligible schools* benefit from enriching art experiences.
 Each experience includes an opportunity to see works of art in the Taft Museum of Art’s permanent collection as well as participate in an art-making project led by a professional teaching artist.
 This program is offered in virtual, hybrid, and in-person formats with the flexibility to fit into any schedule.
 Busing is free.